-At The Bird Box we pride ourselves on only using 100% organic soy wax unlike 95% of the candles produced by other brands.
-So why is soy better than paraffin you ask?
+At The Bird Box we pride ourselves on only using sustainable soy wax unlike 95% of the candles produced by other brands.
+So why is soy better than paraffin wax you ask?
 Well, let’s take a look.

 Firstly, soy wax has a 50% longer burn time than paraffin because it has a cooler ‘burn pool’.
 This means takes longer to evaporate, and fans of scented candles get to enjoy their product for much longer.
 It also means if you have any accidents, you’ll be less likely to suffer from significant burns, as the wax doesn’t get as hot.
 Soy wax is also washable with soap and water, so if you get wax on the carpet, give it a good scrub and it will come right out.